PFGimenez/PhD/README.md

 ## Interactive recommender demonstrator

-A [Dockerfile](https://github.com/PFgimenez/thesis/blob/recoDemoServer/demonstrateur/Dockerfile) is available to build the interactive recommender demonstrator.
+An interactive recommender demonstrator is available.
+It needs [docker](https://docs.docker.com/engine/installation/) to run.

 To build the image : (this may take a few minutes)